 His first solo exhibition, ‘CONTACT RESULTS IN CONTAGION’ was showcased at the Solyanka Gallery, Moscow in April ‘19.
 The project was awarded a UK-Russia Cross Year financial grant, also supported by the AHRC and SWWDTP.

 Cameron is an associate lecturer at the University of Surrey, teaching masters level studio assisted composition.
-He was also the first musician-in-residence at Dulwich College London, where he led electronic and new music between 2017/2018.
-He has given lectures at the Trinity Laban School of Music and Dance, Goldsmiths College, Stanton Williams architecure firm and the Tchaikovsky Young Composers Academy, amongst other institutions and academy settings.
+He was also the first composer-in-residence at Dulwich College London, where he led electronic and new music between 2017/2018.
+He has given lectures at the Trinity Laban School of Music and Dance, Goldsmiths College, Stanton Williams architecture firm and the Tchaikovsky Young Composers Academy, amongst other institutions and academy settings.

 He studied at Brunel University (1st Class Hons.) & at the Royal College of Music with Harris Kittos, Jonathan Cole and Gilbert Nouno (Distinction).